Circuit breaker: Carbon dioxide (CO2) high-voltage

 In 2012, ABB presented a 75 kV high-voltage breaker that uses carbon dioxide as the medium to extinguish the arc.
 The carbon dioxide breaker works on the same principles as an SF6 breaker and can also be produced as a disconnecting circuit breaker.
 By switching from SF6 to CO2, it is possible to reduce the CO2 emissions by 10 tons during the product's life cycle.

 "Smart" circuit breakers

 Several firms have looked at adding monitoring for appliances via electronics or using a digital circuit breaker to monitor the breakers remotely.
-Utility companies in the United States have been reviewing use of the technology to turn on and off appliances, as well as potentially turning off charging of electric cars during periods of high electrical grid load.
+Utility companies in the United States have been reviewing use of the technology to turn appliances on and off, as well as potentially turning off charging of electric cars during periods of high electrical grid load.
 These devices under research and testing would have wireless capability to monitor the electrical usage in a house via a smartphone app or other means.